cloudnative-pg/cloudnative-pg/docs/src/index.md

 Cloud Native PostgreSQL has also been certified for [RedHat OpenShift Container Platform (OCP)](https://www.openshift.com/products/container-platform) 4.5+ and is available directly from the [RedHat Catalog](https://catalog.redhat.com/).
-OpenShift Container Platform is an open source distribution of Kubernetes which is [maintained and commercially supported](https://access.redhat.com/support/policy/updates/openshift#ocp4) by Red Hat.
+OpenShift Container Platform is an open-source distribution of Kubernetes which is [maintained and commercially supported](https://access.redhat.com/support/policy/updates/openshift#ocp4) by Red Hat.